inspec/inspec-aws/docs/resources/aws_ec2_customer_gateways.md

 # aws_ec2_customer_gateways

-Use the `aws_ec2_customer_gateways` InSpec audit resource to test properties of the plural resource of AWS EC2 Customer Gateway.
+Use the `aws_ec2_customer_gateways` InSpec audit resource to test properties of the plural resource of AWS EC2 customer gateway.

-The AWS::EC2::CustomerGateway specifies a customer gateway.
+The `AWS::EC2::CustomerGateway` resource type specifies a customer gateway.

 ## Syntax

-Ensure that the Customer Gateway exists.
+Ensure that the customer gateway exists.

     describe aws_ec2_customer_gateways do
       it { should exist }